boto/boto3/docs/source/guide/s3-example-download-file.rst

 The methods provided by the AWS SDK for Python to download files are similar to those provided to upload files.

-The ``download_file`` method accepts the names of the bucket and object to download and the filename to save the file to.
+The :py:meth:`~S3.Client.download_file` method accepts the names of the bucket and object to download and the filename to save the file to.

 .. code-block:: python